MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Methods.md

 methods and properties through the `$PSCmdlet` variable.
 These methods include the following methods:

-- Input-processing methods that compiled cmdlets use to do their work.
+- The same input-processing methods available to all functions.
 - The `ShouldProcess` and `ShouldContinue` methods that are used to get user feedback before an action is performed.
 - The `ThrowTerminatingError` method for generating error records.